noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 Try running the above code (e.g. save it to a file `ColorCodes.scala` and run `scala ColorCodes.scala`.)
 You should see text in the normal style for your terminal, followed by text colored red, and then some more text in the normal style.
-The change in color is controlled by sending [escape codes][ansi-escape-code] to the terminal.
+The change in color is controlled by writing [escape codes][ansi-escape-code].
 These are strings starting with `ESC` (which is the character `'\u001b'`) followed by `'['`.
 This is the value in `csiString` (where CSI stands for Control Sequence Introducer).
 The CSI is followed by a string indicating the text style to use, and ended with a `"m"`